 Treatment of acute myocardial infarction (AMI) to reduce mortality and incidence of heart failure.
 Treatment of acute ischemic stroke.
 Treatment of acute massive pulmonary embolism (PE) for lysis.

 AMI and PE: History of recent stroke.
 Stroke: Intracranial or subarachnoid hemorrhage.
 All: Active internal bleeding.
 Intracranial or intraspinal surgery or serious head trauma within 3 months.
 Intracranial neoplasm, arteriovenous malformation or aneurysm.
 Bleeding diathesis.
-Severe uncontrolled hypertension.
+Current severe uncontrolled hypertension.

 Stroke: treatment >3hrs after symptom onset not recommended.
 Avoid IM inj and trauma to the patient while on therapy.
 Increased bleeding risk at puncture sites (eg, arterial, internal jugular, subclavian venous); avoid.
 Discontinue if serious bleeding occurs, if INR >1.7, or activated partial thromboplastin time is elevated.
-Increased risk of complications with recent major surgery, intracranial hemorrhage, GI or GU bleeding, or trauma, cerebrovascular disease, hypertension (systolic BP >175mm Hg and/or diastolic BP >110mm Hg), left heart thrombus, acute pericarditis, endocarditis, hemostatic defects, hepatic dysfunction, pregnancy, hemorrhagic ophthalmic conditions, septic thrombophlebitis, elderly.
+Increased risk of complications with recent major surgery, intracranial hemorrhage, GI or GU bleeding, or trauma, cerebrovascular disease, hypertension (systolic BP >175mm Hg and/or diastolic BP >110mm Hg), acute pericarditis, subacute bacterial endocarditis, hemostatic defects, hepatic dysfunction, pregnancy, hemorrhagic ophthalmic conditions, septic thrombophlebitis or occluded AV cannula, elderly.
+Increased risk of thromboembolism in left heart thrombus (eg, mitral stenosis, A-fib).
 PE: consider possible risk of reembolization due to lysis of underlying deep venous thrombi.
 Avoid extravasation.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Increased risk of bleeding with anticoagulants, antiplatelets.
 Angioedema risk with ACEI; monitor; discontinue if occurs.
 May interfere with coagulation tests.